GPD Win 2: History

-The Indiegogo campaign for the Win 2 quickly became a success, surpassing its stated $100,000 goal by roughly 1800% at almost $1.8 million with over 2,200 pre-order backers.
-Backers will get the device for $649, which is $250 off of the stated retail price upon release.
-However, GamePad Digital never changed the price of the original GPD Win upon release ($330 target retail price), with retail buyers paying the same amount as backers.
+The Indiegogo campaign for the Win 2 was a success, and surpassed its stated $100,000 goal by roughly 1700% at almost $1.8 million with over 2,200 pre-order backers.
 By the end of the campaign, the project received $2,700,000 of backing.

 Software

 Like its predecessor, the GPD Win 2 runs 64-bit Windows 10 Home.
 The system is also capable of running Linux operating systems.
 It has DirectX 12 and OpenGL 4.4 support.
 Pre-release testers have said that Linux "works perfectly", but that it's still best to use a lightweight distribution for maximum multitasking performance.

 Design

 The GPD Win 2 frame is made of magnesium alloy, with a replaceable black ABS cover.
 The main shell is made of ABS to reduce weight.
 It has an 80-key QWERTY keyboard that extends across the body of the device.
 This differs from the GPD Win, which had a column of keys on the right side.

 The game controller has the same dual analog sticks flanking the face of the device, moved outboard from their position on the original GPD Win.
 The ABXY keys have remained, but likewise moved inboard.
 The D-pad has been brought back as well.
 The mouse switch has removed D-input, only having an X-input and a mouse function (although software exists to use D-input games properly with an X-input).
 The shoulders have the standard L1/R1 and L2/R2 buttons, however the L3/R3 buttons have been moved to the shoulders from the keyboard as on the original GPD Win, for a total of six shoulder buttons.
 The top of the device has various I/O ports: USB-C, USB-A (3.0), MicroSD card slot, 3.5mm headphone jack, and a Micro HDMI port, a change from the Mini HDMI port featured on the Win.
 An AHCI M.2 SSD slot is present on the back of the device, underneath a removable cover.
 The GPD Win 2 has dual speakers on either side the face just under each analog stick.
 The top and back of the device have cooling fan grates.
 The screen has been increased from 5.5" to 6", and is an H-IPS capacitive 10-point touch screen that is reinforced with Gorilla Glass 4.